You are currently viewing Groom a difficult dog at home: Expert Tips

 Using these calming aids regularly can make your dog more comfortable during grooming.

 A calm grooming environment is crucial for a good grooming session.
 Pick a quiet room with a non-slip surface to keep your dog safe.
-Adding familiar items like a favorite blanket or toy can make the space more welcoming.
+Adding familiar items like a favourite blanket or toy can make the space more welcoming.

 A positive atmosphere during grooming at home makes your pet feel more at ease.
 It also helps them cooperate better.